lnardon/MinimalNotes/README.md

 # [MinimalNotes Website](https://lnardon.github.io/MinimalNotes "MinimalNotes Homepage")

-We live in the era of information, and too much information can be more harmful than no information.
-It's time to declutter your digital life and the MinimalNotes website is the perfect alternative for those who seek a simple and easy to use note taking application.
+We live in the era of information, and too much information can be as harmful as no information.
+It's time to declutter your digital life and the MinimalNotes website is the perfect alternative for those who seek a simple, easy to use and yet poweful note taking application.

 ## 6 Great Themes Available
 <p align="center">